Vladimir Nabokov

 Please read Alexey Sklyarenko's annotations on Pale FireAda and other Nabokov works here.

-In his Commentary to Shade’s poem Kinbote (in VN’s novel Pale Fire, 1962, Shade’s mad commentator who imagines that he is Charles the Beloved, the last self-exiled king of Zembla) mentions Repburg, a landscaper of genius:
+According to Kinbote (in VN’s novel Pale Fire, 1962, Shade’s mad commentator who imagines that he is Charles the Beloved, the last self-exiled king of Zembla), the maiden name of Shade's wife Sybil, Irondell, comes from hirondelle (Fr., "swallow"):